-Familial malignant melanoma is a term usually referring to families in which two or more first-degree relatives (parent, sibling, and/or child) have a type of skin cancer called melanoma .
+Familial malignant melanoma is a term usually referring to families in which two or more first-degree relatives, such as a parent, sibling, and/or child, have a type of skin cancer called melanoma .
+Cancer begins when healthy cells begin to change and grow uncontrollably forming a mass called a tumor.
 Overall, about 8% of people newly diagnosed with melanoma have a first-degree relative with melanoma.
 A much smaller percentage, about 1% to 2%, has two or more close relatives with melanoma.

 Dysplastic nevi are large, flat, irregular, asymmetric, variably pigmented moles.
 They occur primarily on sun-exposed skin, but they also occur in areas that are not exposed to the sun.
 Individuals in melanoma-prone families frequently have these moles.
 The moles must be monitored very carefully for any change in size, shape, and color to watch for cancer.
 In the United States, the average age when melanoma is diagnosed in people with familial melanoma is in the 30s; the average age when melanoma is diagnosed in the general population is in the 50s.

 Familial melanoma is a genetic or inherited condition.
 This means that the risk of melanoma can be passed from generation to generation in a family.
 To date, two genes have been linked to familial melanoma; they are called CDKN2A and CDK4.
 A mutation (alteration) in one of these genes gives a person an increased risk of melanoma.
 However, alterations in these two genes only account for a small percentage of familial melanoma.